Toshiyuki-Yamashita/lib_july/README.md

 ## Usage

-* module Case
+* module July::String::Case

-`string#case` can use like 'case/when' statement with method chain instead of syntax.
+`String#case` can use like 'case/when' statement with method chain instead of syntax.
 `#when` takes Regexp objects and a block.
 When the string  matched to one of Regexp objects, the block would be invoked with the string and MatchData object. if one `#when` matched, the others couldn't match anymore.